hipstersmoothie/next-ignite/README.md

 - Home Page (Break out into JS easy as hell)
 - Simple search (only work after a full production build)
 - Dynamically match `layouts` + add fallbacks based on routes
+- Customize the dark and light mode syntax highlighting.
+Use any VSCode or textmate theme.

 ## Getting Started